Skip to content

 For example, if the player is within 10 m, the score of AttackPlayer is 1.0.
 Then if the distance to player is 11 m, the score of AttackPlayer will be 0.9.
 Therefore, regardless of whether the distance is 11 m or 10 m, if the score of AttackPlayer is greater than Idle, then AttackPlayer is still chosen.

-A major drawback of Behavior Trees and Finite State Machines is that decision-making and decision-execution are part of the same process, which means decision-making is forced to run at the same frequency as decision-execution.
+A major drawback of traditional AI techniques like BTs and FSMs is that decision-making and decision execution are part of the same process, which means decision-making is forced to run at the same frequency as decision execution.

 As a result, even though an agent already has the best decision for the current situation, it still has to think about What decision should I make? in order to execute it.